annahlephole/pdsnd_github/README.md

 US Bikeshare project

 ### Description
-The project is about US bikeshare data and is about calculating statistics and build an interactive environment where a user chooses the data and filter for a a dataset to analyse.

 ### Files used
-chicago.csv
-new_york_city.csv
-washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.